huplay/demo-gpt-java/README.md

 # GPT demo # Java

-This is demo application which implements the OpenAI's GPT-2 and GPT-3 artificial intelligence language models in Java, for learning purposes.
+This is a demo application which implements the OpenAI's GPT-2 and GPT-3 artificial intelligence language models in Java, for learning purposes.

 The goal is to demonstrate the decoder-only transformer architecture (without training), not to create an optimized application.

 TensorFlow or similar tools are NOT used, everything is implemented here.

+(GPT-1 isn't implemented because of the different tokenization and normalization order.)

 ## Install ##

-1. Install Java (version 1.8 or above), optionally Maven and Git
+1. Install Java (version 1.8 or above), optionally Maven and Git.

 2. Download and unzip or `git clone` this source module: https://github.com/huplay/demo-gpt-java